-Members were advised that Invest NI had invited local Councils to submit a collaborative bid for remaining funds under the ERDF Local Economic Development Measure.
-The overall resources available were in the region of $\pounds$ 1.1 million (based on $\pounds$ 660,000 ERDF; $\pounds$ 220,000 Invest NI and $\pounds$ 220,000 match funding from Councils).
-Funding allocations were likely to be committed over two financial years.
+Members are advised that Invest NI has invited local Councils to submit a collaborative bid for remaining funds under the ERDF Local Economic Development Measure.
+The overall resources available are in the region of £1.1 million (based on £660,000 ERDF; £220,000 Invest NI and £220,000 match funding from Councils).
+Funding allocations are likely to be committed over two financial years.

-Following discussion in relation to shared priorities, it had been agreed that the proposal should be focussed on Digital Transformation.
-This programme will be additional to any current digital support programmes which Councils are delivering and would seek to complement the proposals under the Belfast Region City Deal and the other Growth Deals
+Following discussion in relation to shared priorities, it has been agreed that the proposal should be focussed on Digital Transformation.
+This programme will be additional to any current digital support programmes which Councils are delivering and will seek to complement the proposals under the Belfast Region City Deal and the other Growth Deals

-Based on preliminary findings, it was proposed that this programme will be focused on a relatively small number of businesses.
+Based on preliminary findings, it is proposed that this programme will be focused on a relatively small number of businesses.
 These businesses will have the potential to embrace a digital transformation of their business.
-Another potential work strand would focus on increasing the number of companies that can engage with the range of Challenge Funds that are likely to emerge as part of some of the City Deals/Growth Deals work.
-Currently, the number of NI companies engaging in these initiatives was relatively limited and the uptake of funds from organisations such as Innovate UK was low compared to other UK regions.
+Another potential work strand will focus on increasing the number of companies that can engage with the range of Challenge Funds that are likely to emerge as part of some of the City Deals/Growth Deals work.
+Currently, the number of NI companies engaging in these initiatives is relatively limited and the uptake of funds from organisations such as Innovate UK is low compared to other UK regions.

-In order to move forward, assistance was required to draft the technical application to Invest NI and it was proposed to appoint a consultant the indicative cost of which is £9,000 which will be shared across the Councils.
+In order to move forward, assistance is required to draft the technical application to Invest NI and it is proposed to appoint a consultant the indicative cost of which is £9,000 which will be shared across the Councils.
 This contribution will form part of the Councils collective match funding required as part of the overall £1.1 million programme.

-A further report would be presented to Members in due course providing the detail of the programme.
+A further report will be presented to Members in due course providing the detail of the programme.

-Members were also aware of the Complementary Fund of £100 million linked to the City Deal/Growth Deals announced earlier this year.
-It was proposed that this fund could facilitate a relatively small-scale proposal (£3-4 million) to establish a flexible support fund providing capital grants for SMEs seeking to invest in digital transformation, for example new equipment, software etc. This opportunity whilst distinct from the collaborative ERDF application, has the potential to add value by providing a mechanism to address financial barriers to digital transformation.
-It could also substantially enhance the leverage that could be brought to the ERDF application and was likely to increase the chance of securing approval from Invest NI.
-Proposed by Alderman Smyth Seconded by Councillor Lynch and
+Members will also be aware of the Complementary Fund of £100 million linked to the City Deal/Growth Deals announced earlier this year.
+It is proposed that this fund could facilitate a relatively small-scale proposal (£3-4 million) to establish a flexible support fund providing capital grants for SMEs seeking to invest in digital transformation, for example new equipment, software etc. This opportunity whilst distinct from the collaborative ERDF application, has the potential to add value by providing a mechanism to address financial barriers to digital transformation.
+It could also substantially enhance the leverage that could be brought to the ERDF application and is likely to increase the chance of securing approval from Invest NI.

-RESOLVED - that the Council supports the development of the Digital Transformation Programme and provides a contribution of approximately £1,000 towards the costs of preparing the bid to Invest NI.
+RECOMMENDATION: that the Council supports the development of the Digital Transformation Programme and provides a contribution of approximately £1,000 towards the costs of preparing the bid to Invest NI.